SlimBenAmor/depndentProbTask-RTNS2016/README.md

 - **First experiment:** The output of the script "Main_Experiment1"  is a vector representing the schedulability ratio of the analysed Task-sets .
-If this ratio is less than 100% then the Task-set is not schedulable by the deterministic test illustrated by Equation 3 in the [paper](https://github.com/SlimBenAmor/depndentProbTask-RTNS2016/blob/master/rtns2016.pdf).The resulting vector corresponds to the third column of
+If this ratio is less than 100% then the Task-set is not schedulable by the deterministic test illustrated by Equation 3 in the [paper](https://github.com/SlimBenAmor/depndentProbTask-RTNS2016/blob/master/rtns2016.pdf).
+The resulting vector corresponds to the third column of
 Table 3 in the [paper](https://github.com/SlimBenAmor/depndentProbTask-RTNS2016/blob/master/rtns2016.pdf).
 Each value of this vector represents the schedulability ratio of a Task-set.

 - **Second experiment:** For the script "Main_Experiment2", the output is a bar graph similar to